 The liberal arts and sciences: social science associate degree program is a transfer program that provides flexibility to students in their choice of future major.
 Students take considerable course work in psychology, sociology, and history, and additional courses in mathematics, English, the humanities, and the natural sciences.
 When transferring, students often select baccalaureate majors in psychology, anthropology, sociology, political science, history, gerontology, communications, early childhood/childhood education, adolescent education, and criminal justice.

 The liberal arts and sciences: adolescent education (teacher education transfer) associate-level program prepares graduates to transfer to a four-year adolescent education program at a public or private college or university.
 Students may select one of six concentrations: history/social studies, English, math, physics, biology, or chemistry.

-Develop and offer excellent academic programs in human services, social sciences, and education and to develop and offer high quality courses in the social and behavioral sciences that meet the program needs of the students of Alfred State.
+Develop and offer excellent academic programs in criminal justice, human services, social sciences, and education, and to develop and offer high-quality courses in the social and behavioral sciences that meet the program needs of the students of Alfred State.

 The department is housed in the Hunter Student Development Center, where mathematics, computer, and study skills labs, as well as classrooms, are equipped with the most recent technological teaching aids.

 Use your cursor to move around the room at the Criminal Justice/Human Services Career Fair on campus:

 Human Services (AS)